 Fearing that potential conflict at the panel could perpetuate the already fraught climate, some mainland students have voiced an increased desire to attend and show their support and willingness to listen to the experiences of Hong Kong students.

 “I am going because there are many people who are very emotional and extreme about these issues and I don’t want my voice being represented by those people,” Lin said.
 “I don’t want them to be the face of mainland international students.”

 As student panelists will be sharing stories of their engagements with the protests, many students voiced that they see the panel as a unique opportunity to learn more from first-hand accounts.

 “I want to know their personal experiences and how that felt to engage in high-profile political dissent,” the anonymous student said.
 “What I sincerely hope will not happen is disruption and harassment because there has been a lot, particularly in Canada and Australia.
 So I hope I won’t see that happen at Wesleyan.”

-Chong, also a panelist on Tuesday, expressed a desire to engage with other students and take a deeper look at the questions raised by the movement.
+The anonymous student from Hong Kong expressed the desire to engage with other students and take a deeper look at the questions raised by the movement.